aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2021/21-5/_index.md

 - Corrected detection of footnotes with Roman and Letter numbering styles
 - Fixed a `KeyNotFoundException` when a PDF image stream doesn't have `Length` property
 - Fixed another `KeyNotFoundException` when a PDF color mask doesn't specify its type
-- Corrected PDF reading code to support annotations without `Subtype` property
+- Improved code for reading PDF to support annotations without `Subtype` property

 ## All changes